soumyasomasundaran/21-Days-Of-Python/DAY  9/README.md

 # Write a program to find the position of the letter 'y' in "malayalam"
 Solution :Q2.py

-# Given a string of even length, return the first half.
+# Write a program that will return the first half of a given string of EVEN length
 Solution :Q3.py

 ## Sample IO:
 Enter the StringTextBook<br />
 First half is Text

-# Write a program that replaces all occurances of a particular character  in a string  with another characterEg:
+# Write a program that replaces all occurances of a particular character  in a string  with another character.
 Solution :Q4.py

 ## Sample IO:
 Enter the string:malayalam <br>
 Enter the character to be replaced: a <br>
 Enter the replacement character: @ <br>
-m@l@y@l@m
 m@l@y@l@m